 Here's an example of an SI1 diamond

 Slightly Included (2nd Degree) – SI2 clarity inclusions are seen clearly and obviously with the help of a jeweler’s loupe.
 With step cuts like Emerald and Asscher cuts, an SI2 clarity inclusion will most likely be visible to the naked eye.

 Included (1st Degree) – I1 clarity inclusions are even more obvious and clearly seen than SI2 clarity inclusions.
 Most I1 inclusions are visible to the naked eye—even on brilliant cuts.

 When a lab professional determines Clarity grade, they look at the location, size, number, and nature of the inclusions.
 For VVS1 diamonds, the inclusions are too small or too faint to be seen at 10x magnification.
-This VVS1 sample diamond shows that VVS1 inclusions aren’t visible at this level of magnification.
+This VVS1 sample diamond from James Allen shows that VVS1 inclusions aren’t visible at this level of magnification.

 While it may seem important to buy a diamond with such small or few blemishes, a VVS1 diamond isn’t the wisest choice.
 Here’s why: a VVS1 diamond is eye-clean, just like lower graded—and far less expensive—diamonds are.
 There’s no need to pay more for a characteristic that will go unnoticed.

 We recommend steering away from VVS1 diamonds because you’re paying more than you need to.
 Depending on the shape, we generally recommend looking for a diamond that’s in the VS1–SI1 range.
 Just be sure that the diamond is eye-clean.